Search

 Most other tsunami scenarios modelled are not as damaging as the Kermadec scenario.
 While most tsunami have potential to affect our marine and beach areas, only a rare tsunami could potentially overtop some of the dunes along our coastline.
 A tsunami from White Island is unlikely to overtop the dunes.

 The evacuation maps are based on our current best knowledge.
-The knowledge includes in-depth studies undertaken in 2012, 2013, 2014 and 2015 by GNS Science and Tonkin and Taylor.
+The knowledge includes in-depth studies undertaken in 2012, 2013, 2014, 2015, 2020 and 2025 by GNS Science and Tonkin and Taylor.
 These studies are peer reviewed by technical experts to ensure they are accurate and utilise the most up to date information and methods of research available.
-Nature has a way of surprising us and our knowledge is always being added to.
-The maps were last updated in December 2021 to reflect the latest housing developments in Papamoa East.
+They have also included learnings from international tsunami examples to ensure we are working to the best information possible.

 Our dune system is an excellent first line of defence against all tsunami.
 The tsunami water will lose a lot of power as it encounters the dunes, even as it overtops them or travels around them.
 There is also a secondary dune system at Mount Maunganui.
 Some of the roads sit quite a bit higher than the streets either side.
 The tsunami water will lose a lot of power as it encounters the dunes, overtops them or travels around them.
 Meanwhile, the tsunami entering from the harbour side will be significantly lower than the ocean side because much of its energy and power is lost as it squeezes through the harbour entrance.